UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanDetailMerchantDiscountCodeDetail.md

 `func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) HasStatus() bool`

 HasStatus returns a boolean if a field has been set.

+### GetUpgradeLongerOnly

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUpgradeLongerOnly() bool`

+GetUpgradeLongerOnly returns the UpgradeLongerOnly field if non-nil, zero value otherwise.

+### GetUpgradeLongerOnlyOk

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUpgradeLongerOnlyOk() (*bool, bool)`

+GetUpgradeLongerOnlyOk returns a tuple with the UpgradeLongerOnly field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpgradeLongerOnly

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) SetUpgradeLongerOnly(v bool)`

+SetUpgradeLongerOnly sets UpgradeLongerOnly field to given value.

+### HasUpgradeLongerOnly

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) HasUpgradeLongerOnly() bool`

+HasUpgradeLongerOnly returns a boolean if a field has been set.

+### GetUpgradeOnly

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUpgradeOnly() bool`

+GetUpgradeOnly returns the UpgradeOnly field if non-nil, zero value otherwise.

+### GetUpgradeOnlyOk

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUpgradeOnlyOk() (*bool, bool)`

+GetUpgradeOnlyOk returns a tuple with the UpgradeOnly field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpgradeOnly

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) SetUpgradeOnly(v bool)`

+SetUpgradeOnly sets UpgradeOnly field to given value.

+### HasUpgradeOnly

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) HasUpgradeOnly() bool`

+HasUpgradeOnly returns a boolean if a field has been set.

+### GetUserLimit

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUserLimit() int32`

+GetUserLimit returns the UserLimit field if non-nil, zero value otherwise.

+### GetUserLimitOk

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUserLimitOk() (*int32, bool)`

+GetUserLimitOk returns a tuple with the UserLimit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserLimit

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) SetUserLimit(v int32)`

+SetUserLimit sets UserLimit field to given value.

+### HasUserLimit

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) HasUserLimit() bool`

+HasUserLimit returns a boolean if a field has been set.

+### GetUserScope

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUserScope() int32`

+GetUserScope returns the UserScope field if non-nil, zero value otherwise.

+### GetUserScopeOk

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) GetUserScopeOk() (*int32, bool)`

+GetUserScopeOk returns a tuple with the UserScope field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserScope

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) SetUserScope(v int32)`

+SetUserScope sets UserScope field to given value.

+### HasUserScope

+`func (o *UnibeeApiBeanDetailMerchantDiscountCodeDetail) HasUserScope() bool`

+HasUserScope returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)